Video shows fearless feline chase coyote away from Oregon home - NewsBreak

 PORTLAND, Ore.
 (KOIN) – It’s a jungle out there!
 A cat chased off a coyote in a southwest Portland, Oregon neighborhood just before 11 a.m.
 Wednesday.

-Ring doorbell video captured the coyote sniffing around a home near Portland Community College’s Sylvania campus.Video: Women attack Portland clerk, hit witnesses with car
+Ring doorbell video captured the coyote sniffing around a home near Portland Community College’s Sylvania campus.Oklahoma City Animal Welfare seeing unusual overcrowding issues in October

 But that coyote didn’t count on Kevin the cat.